henriquelmeeee/netset/README.md

 # netset
 A big and human-curated dataset over all topics, including separation of difficulty levels.
+English.